Jurassic Park (pinball): Gameplay

 Completing all Computer Screen modes lights the Control Room for "System Failure", a six-ball wizard mode where all shots on the playfield are worth one million points.
 It lasts for 45 seconds.

 Reception

 In a review for The Flipside the sound quality was appreciated, and while scoring in some modes was found to be unbalanced this was a minor issue as they were all found fun to play and could still be skipped by starting multiball or system failure.
 It was found to possibly be Data East's best pinball game to date.

 The Lost World

-Jurassic Park, The Lost World was released by Sega in June 1997, based on The Lost World.
+The Lost World: Jurassic Park was released by Sega Pinball in June 1997, based on the motion picture The Lost World.
 It includes custom speech by Jeff Goldblum.